blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 //

-// A Metric belongs to a Project and has a name and a type.
+// Each Metric belongs to a specific Project and is identified by a unique name

 //

-// When an Event is logged in Cobalt's Logger interface, a Metric is
+// When an Event is logged via the Cobalt Logger interface, it's associated with

 //

-// A MetricDefinition includes a list of ReportDefinitions.
-These are the
+// A MetricDefinition also contains a list of ReportDefinitions.
+These specify

-// Report involves the Cobalt client sending Observations to the server based
+// being sent from the Cobalt client to the server for analysis.
+Each

 message MetricDefinition {